sanfinity-Iot/openremote/User-Guide:-Assets-and-Attributes.md

 You can use the asset hierarchy to model an organizational structure.
 E.g. A city has buildings, which has floors, which have presence sensors.

 Each asset can have multiple attributes that hold a value.
-An attribute can be configured to: retreive its value from an agent, store its data points, be used in rules, and much more.
+An attribute can be configured to: retrieve its value from an agent, store its data points, be used in rules, and much more.
 You can read how to use them [below](#how-to-create-an-asset-attribute-and-its-configuration-items)

 ## Asset types
-Assets that are used often in the system can be defined as an Asset Type with has several specified attributes.
+Assets that are used often in the system can be defined as an Asset Type with several specified attributes.
 This bring the following benefits:
 - Consistent use of asset attributes: they will always be of the same name and type;
 - Configure which Asset Types can be added and used in rules through the [manager config](https://github.com/openremote/openremote/wiki/User-Guide%3A-Custom-deployment);